haesleinhuepf/human-eval-bia/README.md

-# HumanEval for Bio-image Analysis (HEBIA): Hand-Written Evaluation Set
+# HumanEval for Bio-image Analysis: Hand-Written Evaluation Set

 This is a fork of the [HumanEval](https://github.com/openai/human-eval) repository where minor modifications were made to adapt the evaluation harness for the Bio-image Analysis domain.
 You find all test cases [listed here](test_cases/readme.md)